Avinash-1994/nuclie/docs/QUICKSTART.md

-NextGen Build Tool - Quickstart (for absolute beginners)
+Urja Build Tool - Quickstart (for absolute beginners)

 This quickstart will get you from nothing to a working dev server in under 5 minutes.